vihuang93/costmanagement/README.md

 2) do mvn clean install -U locally
 3) Go to CostmanagementservApplication.java, right click to start application
 4) Use below Postman Collection link to trigger requests
+5) For database use, I used in-memory h2 relational database.
+Table creation is located at data.sql.
+Once application started, you can visit http://localhost:8080/h2-console to see the table UI.
+Below are the username and password to login: username=sa password=password
+Note: This info is stored in application.properties, feel free to change to your own on your local.
 ```
 # Postman Collections